Q: What should I know about keeping costs down when I buy auto, homeowners or umbrella insurance policies?

 Q: What should I know about “state minimum coverage” for auto insurance?

 A: You should be aware that the state minimum insurance limits are the minimum limits you need to avoid driving illegally.
 In the event of an accident, however, the “state minimum coverage” can leave the victim and the person at fault largely unprotected—leading to incomplete recovery of damages and, sometimes, bankruptcy.
+For your own protection, it is wise to purchase insurance coverages well above the state minimum limits.

 Q: Can I rely on advertising when choosing an insurance company?